 The 20% rule

-You should think about implementing impactful images to capture the attention of your audience, and then adding text to the copy section where it is meant to be.
+You should think about implementing impactful images to capture the attention of your audience.
+Then adding text to the copy section where it is meant to be.
 Facebook will make you aware of this and advise you to change the ad.

 Facebooks split testing isn’t as good as an expert

-Although Facebook Marketing does have a helpful area that will allow you to split test your ads, in our experience it is better to manually optimise as it gives you a better return on your investment.
+Although Facebook Marketing does have a helpful area that will allow you to split test your ads.
+And in our experience, it is better to manually optimise.
+As it gives you a better return on your investment.

-There is a vast number of new businesses using Facebook Marketing lately, meaning the chances of your advert standing out is reduced.
-Catching people’s attention and getting your ad noticed amongst updates from your friends can be difficult, and does require creative ad-sets which can come at an additional resource cost.
+There is a vast number of new businesses using Facebook Marketing lately.
+Meaning the chance of your advert to stand out reduces.
+Catching people’s attention and getting your ad noticed amongst updates from your friends can be difficult.
+And does require creative ad-sets which can come at an additional resource cost.

 How can Verb Marketing help you?

-Here at Verb Marketing, our social media managers have expert knowledge in a range of social media advertising, including Facebook Advertisements.
-Our Facebook Ad specialists have successfully created thousands of leads and generated significant revenue for a wide range of clients, in both B2B and B2C sectors.
+Here at Verb Marketing, our social media managers have expert knowledge in a range of social media advertising.
+Including Facebook Advertisements.
+Our Facebook Ad specialists have successfully created thousands of leads and generated significant revenue for a wide range of clients.
+Both B2B and B2C sectors.